Uppsala Health Summit offers four travel grants for journalists to join the summit at Uppsala Castle, Sweden in June on the theme: Care for Cancer.

 • Tackling Infectious Disease Threats – Prevent, Detect, Respond with a One Health Approach (2017)

-For more information on travel grants for media, please contact: Anneli Waara, press secretary Uppsala University, tel +46 (0)18 471 19 74
+For more information on travel grants for media, please contact: Anneli Waara, press officer Uppsala University, tel +46 (0)18 471 19 74

 For more information on Uppsala Health Summit, please contact: